vanessaCantalapiedra/shopretailer_V2.0/README.md

 For this version of the application, persistence has not been implemented.
 A basic respository has been created with a ConcurrentHashMap that allows the basic CRUD operations.
 The ConcurrentHashMap is suitable for this situation , due basically to the "save" method , which returns the previous version of the object in a single synchronization call, apart from the putIfAbsent , which will atomically add a mapping if the specified key does not exist.
 Besides it does not lock the entire table,only the segment, what is suitable for a high rate of updates or insertions.

 #### Asynchronous operations
 The call to the Google Api is done in a asynchrous way, using callbacks and CompletableFuture future (JAVA 8).
-This way , the response  to the client does not have to wait for the answer from Google.
+This way , the response  to the client does not have to wait for the answer from Google, avoiding latency.
 The geolocation info will be updated in the shop when the callback is called.

 #### Harvesine
 The Harvesine formula is used to calculate the distance between 2 points given their latitude and longitude.